 - Sandy Hook victims’ names read out six months on (itv.com)

 Hey, readers, I’ve got something special today.
 Merbear from Knocked Over By a Feather and I teamed up to discuss this fascinating ad from the 40s that’s about . . . a brush?
-You decide.
+Click on the picture to enlarge it (if you are old like me) and you decide.
 And head on over to her blog to see more of these hilarious ads deconstructed!

 Alice: it’s a stimulator – and the brand is named prophylactic?